github/elastomer-client/docs/docs.md

 The `search` method returns the query response from Elasticsearch as a ruby Hash.
 All the keys are represented as Strings.
 The [hashie](https://github.com/intridea/hashie) project has some useful transforms and wrappers for working with these result sets, but that is left to the user to implement if they so desire.
-Elastomer client returns only ruby Hashes.
+ElastomerClient client returns only ruby Hashes.

 Searches can be executed against multiple indices and multiple types.
 Again,